 Contact lens eye drops are also known as rewetting eye drops, designed to lubricate and hydrate your eyes so that your eyes feel comfortable while wearing your lenses.
-Contact lens rewetting drops are perfectly safe to use with soft contact lenses and are recommended by eye care professionals to clean debris and provide the ultimate level of comfort with contact lenses.
+Rewetting drops can be used with soft contact lenses to rehydrate the lens.
+Frequent use of these drops are recommended by eye care professionals to improve comfort and help clear out any debris underneath the lens.

 Eye drops for dry eye

 If using 'dry eye' eye drops, it's best to stick to solutions which specifically state 'suitable for contact lenses' on the packaging.
-Many eye drops for dry eyes feature a thick formulation which can cloud up your lenses, so you want to avoid using these types of solutions when wearing contact lenses.
+Some eye drops for dry eyes feature a thick formulation which can cloud up your lenses, so you want to avoid using these types of formulations when wearing contact lenses.

 Eye drops for dry eyes are perfect for lubricating your eyes; however, it’s best to read the instructions on the packaging before use.
-You can also purchase artificial tears for dry eyes.
 Just like lubricating eye drops, these aren't always suitable for use with contact lenses.